achrafsouk/fast-secure-ecommerce-demo/README.md

 As prerequisite, you need to have CDK installed ```npm install -g aws-cdk``` and bootstraped ```cdk bootstrap```.

-Note the generated CloudFront domain name, and the load balancer domain name, as you will use them in the test scenarios.
+Note the generated CloudFront domain name (_StoreInfraStack.CloudFrontDomainName_), and the load balancer domain name (_StoreInfraStack.ALBDomainName_), as you will use them in the test scenarios.

 # Architecture

 The backend of the application includes the following components:
 * A nextJS based SSR application hosted on EC2 instances behind an Application Load Balancer.
 * DynamoDB tables to store user and product information.
-* S3 buckets to store original and transformed images.
+* S3 buckets to store original and transformed images such as product images.
-* A Lamnda function that is responsible for transforming images.
+* A Lambda function that is responsible for transforming images.

 The backend is exposed to the internet through a CloudFront distribution and protected with AWS WAF.
 CloudFront Functions coupled with KeyValueStore, implement edge logic such as: A/B testing, redirections, image format detection, etc..